coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 This command restores the proof editing process to the original goal.

-.. exn:: No focused proof to restart
+.. exn:: No focused proof to restart.

 .. cmd:: Focus.